cellannotation/cas-tools/docs/cli.md

 ## Flatten onto AnnData

-Processes and integrates information from a JSON file and an AnnData (Annotated Data) file,  creating a new AnnData object that incorporates the metadata.
+Flattens all content of CAS annotations to `obs` key:value pairs.
+Flattens all other content to key_value pairs in `uns`.
 The resulting AnnData object is then saved to a new file.

 Key Features:
 1. Parses command-line arguments for input JSON file, input AnnData file, and output file.